 “Half Baked” (1998)

 Premise: Kenny (Harland Davis) accidentally kills a diabetic police horse after feeding it junk food.
-To raise money for his bail, friends Thurgood (Dave Chappelle), Brian (Jim Breuer) and Scarface (Guillermo Díaz) sell government-grade weed that Thurgood steals from his custodial job at a research lab.
-Cameos abound as the situations grow increasingly ridiculous, including a day-saving appearance from the ghost of Jerry Garcia.
+To raise money for his bail, stoner friends Thurgood (Dave Chappelle), Brian (Jim Breuer) and Scarface (Guillermo Díaz) sell government-grade weed that Thurgood steals from his custodial job at a research lab.
+Cameos abound as the scenes grow increasingly ridiculous, including a day-saving appearance from the ghost of Jerry Garcia.

 “Reefer Madness” (1936)

 Why it’s worthy: It’s no secret that “Reefer Madness” is neither a good movie nor an effective piece of propaganda.
-It is, however, so hilariously overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.
+It is, however, so overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.

 “Fast Times at Ridgemont High”

 “Fear and Loathing in Las Vegas”